viamrobotics/docs/docs/extend/modular-resources/examples/custom-arm.md

 To create a custom arm model, code a module in Python with the module support libraries provided by [Viam's SDKs](/program/apis/):

 1. [Code a new resource model](#code-a-new-resource-model) implementing all methods the Viam RDK requires in the API definition of its built-in subtype (for example, `rdk:component:arm`).
-Import your custom model and API into the main program and register the new resource model with your chosen SDK.
+Import your custom model and API into the main program and register the new resource model with the Python SDK.

-2. [Code a main program](#code-a-main-entry-point-program) that starts the module after adding your desired resources from the registry.
+1. [Code a main program](#code-a-main-entry-point-program) that starts the module after adding your desired resources from the registry.
 This main program is the "entry point" to your module.

-3. [Compile or package](#compile-the-module-into-an-executable) the module into a single executable that can receive a socket argument from `viam-server`, open the socket, and start the module at the entry point.
+1. [Compile or package](#compile-the-module-into-an-executable) the module into a single executable that can receive a socket argument from `viam-server`, open the socket, and start the module at the entry point.

 ### Code a new resource model

+{{% alert title="Info" color="info" %}}

+This guide uses Viam's Python SDK to implement a custom arm module, but if you want to use the Go Client SDK, you can.
+Follow [this guide](/extend/modular-resources/create/#code-a-new-resource-model) and select **Go** on the code samples to learn how to code a modular arm in Go.

+{{% /alert %}}

 Save the following two files, <file>my_modular_arm.py</file> and <file>_\_init__.py</file>, on your computer and edit the code as applicable.